-ebikechoices is supported by its audience.
-When you purchase through links on our site, we may earn a commission.
-Learn more
+When you purchase through links on our website, we may earn a commission.
+Affiliate disclosure.

 What makes the perfect electric touring bike?
 Comfort and all-terrain capabilities are high on the list, but what about reliability and battery range?
 The latest 2020 Kathmandu range of electric bikes from Cube are specifically designed with touring in mind.
-In this review, I will be looking at one of the higher specification models in the range.
+In this review, I will be looking at one of the higher-specification models in the range.
 The excellent Cube Kathmandu SL 625.

 Check out the 2022 Cube Kathmandu SLT750